Member

 Events

-The RMAs only outdoor meeting each year is the 2025 Picnic, which will be held at the Clambake Area at Tods Point in Old Greenwich on September 10, 2025 (Rain date is September 12).
+The RMAs only outdoor meeting each year is the Annual Picnic, which is held at the Clambake Area at Tods Point in Old Greenwich on the second week of September.
 It is one of the most enjoyable RMA activities each year.
 Its a wonderful day outside with great food, drinks, fun and games, cash prizes and stimulating companionship, all in a beautiful setting.

 Special RMA events RMA around town Notable local events